adfinis/success-packages/hashicorp-vault-operations.md

 Unseal/recovery keys can be PGP can be used to prevent plain-text (shared) keys to be displayed.

 It's adviced to carefully run this procedure.
-Although it's done once.

 ----